imagekit-developer/imagekit-android/README.md

 ### Video preprocessing
 The `VideoPreprocessor` class encapsulates a set of methods to apply certain transformations to a video before uploading.
 This will create a copy of the selected video, which will be transformed as per the given parameters before uploading.

 `VideoPreprocessor.Builder` class is responsible for building the VideoPreprocess instances.
-This class provides following methods to access and modify the policy parameters:
+This class provides the following methods to access and modify the policy parameters:

 | Parameter                            | Type                      | Description                                          |
 |:-------------------------------------|:--------------------------|:-----------------------------------------------------|